robertgerstner/website/docs/projects/index.md

 # Projects

-In addition to my primary research, I hope to further develop to further develop my skills in computational science with projects.
+In addition to my primary research, I hope to further develop my skills in computational science with projects.
 Below are some highlighted examples.

 ## Crystal Band Structure and Graph Theory